 The second overarching ESS goal is to achieve and spread higher standards of rigor in cross-national social measurement.
 The aim is to produce the objectively best survey data combined with an unprecedented content multiplicity.
 It is only with the highest quality and most topic extensive data that we can tackle both major societal challenges as well as other research questions.

 The third goal of ESS is to introduce soundly based indicators of national progress based on citizens’ perceptions and judgments of key aspects of their societies.
 Indicators that deal with, for example, equality, crime, and happiness are constructed to work complementary with established economic measures like GDP.
 Researchers, politicians, and analysts can use these indicators to compare countries and regions or groups of individuals in an established way.
-With over 100 000 registered users worldwide and almost 2400 spread across all universities in Sweden, not to mention 3 500 English language substantive publications or 20 000 counting all publications, it is clear that ESS is a very important source for research in Europe and the world as well as in Sweden.

 European Social Survey ERIC